pairinteraction/pairinteraction/doc/sphinx/tutorials.rst

 .. rubric:: Introduction

-Here we show the basic usage of the API.
-The tutorial introduces the basic concepts and covers topics such as the calculation of C3/C6 coefficients, non-perturbative calculations, and effective Hamiltonians.
+Here we show the usage of the API.
+The first tutorial serves as a quick start guide.
+The second tutorial provides an in-depth introduction, covering the basic concepts and topics such as the calculation of C3/C6 coefficients, non-perturbative calculations, and effective Hamiltonians.

 .. nbgallery::

+   examples_python/quick_start
    examples_python/introduction